symlex/symlex/README.md

 Controllers
 -----------
-Just like with Symfony 2, you can use plain PHP classes to create controllers.
-All controllers need to be added as service to `app/config/web.yml`:
+Symlex controllers are plain PHP classes.
+They have to be added as service to `app/config/web.yml`:

 ```
     controller.rest.user: